samayo/bulletproof/README.md

-### ImageUploader
-###A newbie-friendly php class to upload images, securely.
+###  Secure PHP Image & File Uploader.

----- READ: This is a work in progress, It works like a charm, but it is far from achieving its goal.
-So, comeback later for more updates.  ----
+---- READ: This is still in progres, although works like a charm; it is far from achieving its goal.
+So, watch for more updates.----

 #### Including / Instanciating the class